Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 With some caution in mind, this can be rewritten as

 From the last equation, one defines the electronic contribution to the polarization as

 In other words, polarization is defined as a dipole moment of zeroth Wannier function charge distribution:

 and equals the dipole moment of an elementary charge placed in the zeroth Wannier center.
+Geometric phase formula \eqref{Eq:PolZak}, along with the current-based definition \eqref{Eq:ModPolDefn}, constitute the core of the modern theory of electric polarization.
+For two- and three-dimensional systems, the polarization is computed by averaging the value of the Zak phase in a given direction over the surface Brillouin zone.

-To illustrate the roles of terms in Eq.~\eqref{Eq:ZakDecomp}, we consider the adiabatic current that flows through the dimerized chain shown in Fig.~\ref{Fig:Currents} on the left.
-Suppose that charge pumping is then continued in a similar manner between unit cells for $p\in[\pi, 2\pi]$, while internal hopping is set to zero.
-Finally, at $p=2\pi$ the system returns to its initial state with each Wannier center shifted by one unit cell to the right.
+To illustrate the roles of the terms in Eq.~\eqref{Eq:ZakDecomp}, we consider the adiabatic current that flows through the dimerized chain shown in Fig.~\ref{Fig:Currents} on the left.
 The values of terms of Eq.~\eqref{Eq:ZakDecomp} as functions of the pumping parameter $p$ are shown in the first row in Fig.~\ref{Fig:ZakTerms}.
-The second row shows similar graphs for the analogous extension of the charge-pumping protocol shown in Fig.~\ref{Fig:Currents} on the right.
-In both cases, the dipole moment $P_{dip}$ is determined solely by the charge density distribution, and returns to its initial value $P_{dip}=0$ after the complete cycle.
-The current through the boundary, shown in the middle, makes the whole difference.
+The second row shows similar graphs for the charge-pumping protocol shown in Fig.~\ref{Fig:Currents} on the right.
+In both cases, the dipole moment $P_{dip}$ is determined solely by the charge density distribution $\rho_{\alpha m}$, and returns to its initial value $P_{dip}=0$ after the complete cycle.
+The current through the boundary, $j(a) = \Delta \dot Q$, makes the whole difference.
 It determines the direction of the shift of Wannier centers, and thus the total current.

-Equations \eqref{Eq:ClassPol} and \eqref{Eq:PolZak} form the basis of the \defn{modern theory of electric polarization}.
-It solves the problem of finding boundary charges form the bulk microscopic theory.
-This interplay between bulk and boundary physics of polarization, as well as its geometric interpretation, lies at the heart of the theory of topological insulators.
-As we will see, tracking of coordinates of Wannier centers provides an effective way to detect and characterize various topological phases.